rockymadden/stringmetric/readme.md

 ```

 ## Using the API
-The absolute easiest example is to use the StringMetric convenience object.
+The easiest non-filtered example involves using the StringMetric convenience object.
 ```scala
 import org.hashtree.stringmetric.StringMetric